dfbacon/iOS_Projects/StackView/README.md

 StackView
 ---------

-This is the Stack View iOS app.
+This is the StackView iOS app.

 StackView is designed to introduce the concepts of stacking views in Swift 3 and Xcode 8.